koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 <!-- note
 You can update a state imperatively and you can update a view declaratively.

-- easy to test
-    State is a JavaScript object and the view is described declaratively.
 Mutation is only for state, not for views, which means we can write tests for state and view easily.

-- reuseable
-    Because updating a state and describing a view are loose coupling.
+Updating a state and describing a view are loose coupling.
-- `👀 = View(State)`

 View is just a function.
-    React components are basically just idempotent functions.
 You can think of those like a server-rendered app.
 You can think as data driven way and treat the state as single source of the truth.

 But...
 Do you create an entire view with each update...?